CobayeGunther/shifty/README.md

 ## TODO
-I want it to be able to give the total of working hours per week, and per month. maybe some type of graphical calendar of working days to be send via photo  ?
+I want it to be able to give the total of working hours ~~per week~~, and per month. maybe some type of graphical calendar of working days to be send via photo  ?